autostructure/puppetlabs-image_build/README.md

 building containers from a Windows machine.
 We'll be adding support for these in the future.

-The inventory functionality does not work correctly on Centos 6 based images, so if you're using Centos 6 then you need to pass the `--no-inventory` flag.

 ## Maintainers

-This repository is maintained by: Gareth Rushgrove <gareth@puppet.com>.
+This repository is maintained by: Bryan Belanger <bryan@autostructure.io>